-Eagle is among good company with over half of the Fortune 500 companies in the world also using the Smith System.
-With the highways and streets becoming more and more congested every year, practicing the Smith System for defensive driving is one of the ways Eagle drivers help keep the roads safe for your family and ours.
+With the highways and streets becoming more and more congested every year, constantly practicing good driving habits is one of the ways Eagle drivers help keep the roads safe for you and your family.

 The Eagle Transport RCMS Policy:

 Eagle Transport is dedicated to providing excellent transportation services to our customers.
 This includes our performance in the areas of health, safety, security, and environmental (also known as "HSSE").

 We are committed to the completion of our work processes in a way that results in zero incidents, full compliance with all relevant legal and other requirements, compliance to all of the Responsible Care Guiding Principles, and the continual improvement of HSSE processes.
 This includes involvement and engagement of all of our stakeholders including our employees, customers, contractors and suppliers.

 Our senior management team has participated in the development of and fully supports this Policy statement.
 The endorsement of senior management is indicated by their signature of posted copies of the Eagle Transport RCMS Policy in all of Eagle's chemical terminals and at the corporate office in Rocky Mount, NC.